Home

 Eligibility for Deducting Accounting Services

-However, there are some limitations to the deduction of accounting fees.
-For example, you cannot deduct fees that are related to personal or investment activities.
-Additionally, if you pay for accounting services that benefit both your business and personal finances, you can only deduct the portion of the fees that is related to your business.
+However, there are limitations.
+You cannot deduct accounting fees related to personal finances or investments.
+If you hire an accountant to handle both your personal and business finances, you must only deduct the portion that pertains to your business.

 Types of Deductible Accounting Expenses